The Axeman's Jazz: Recording

+Biographer Patrick Emery said the band was fuelled by "VB and speed.
+By later afternoon, James Baker's drumkit was flanked by two mountains of beer cans."
+Kim Salmon said, "It was a whole day of boozing on.
+I was pretty wasted by the end of it."
+Jones, who was photographed drunk under the mixing desk, said, "There wasn't enough room for everyone on the couch, so I climbed under the desk to listen down there, and the I just fell asleep because I was really tired."
+When leaving the studio, Cohen said, "Spencer was so drunk, they had to pick him up by the arms and the legs and dump him in the carpark."

 Reception

 In the review on Allmusic, Kathleen C. Fennessy said "Considering how little time was actually spent on recording it, The Axeman's Jazz is a surprisingly accomplished debut.
 If not quite as successful as 1988's follow-up, Sour Mash, it remains an energetic collection of grungy swamp rock with a side of countrified blues".
+Ian McFarlane of Juke Magazine said, "The frequent references to murder, graveyards, coffins and disease in the lyrics is morbid and unnerving."

 In 1991, Perkins said, "We stretched doing "Pycho" out for as long as possible because we knew people liked hearing it, but we won't be doing it anymore.
 Every show we hear the familiar cry of 'Ten Wheels for fucking Jesus.... ya cunt!'
 We haven't done it in fuckin' five years but someone will always ask for it.
 It's a really dumb fuckin' thrashed out piece of hillbilly idiocy."